December 31, 2019

 You’re filing a Liability claim.
 Liability insurance doesn’t have deductibles.
 However, Liability uses limits—so you choose the maximum amount your insurance would pay for a Liability claim.

 You’re filing a glass repair claim.
 Glass repairs are usually covered under Comprehensive coverage.
 Some states might require a deductible, if you’re replacing your windshield glass.

 3 questions to ask before choosing a deductible

-Saving money can be hard, but sometimes it’s worth it.
-Say you’re at fault in an accident.
-Would you have emergency funds to cover your out-of-pocket costs?
+Do you have an emergency fund?
+If you’re at fault in an accident, would you have emergency funds to cover your out-of-pocket costs?
 Would you want to use these funds to help with out-of-pocket claim expenses or for other emergencies, such as medical expenses or monthly bills?
 It’s worth considering.
 Why it matters: If you hit a mailbox and cause $500 in damage, but have a $1,000 Comprehensive/Collision deductible, you’re better off not filing a claim.
 But you still owe $500.